1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He served as Governor-General from 1798 to 1805.

-2. Lord Wellesley is best remembered for:
+2. Lord Wellesley is best remembered for___________.

 A) Doctrine of Lapse